chengengjie/salt/README.md

 $ cd run
 $ ./eval_batch_salt <nets_file> <eval_file_suffix>
 ~~~
-It constructs routing trees by several methods and epsilon values for an input net.
+It constructs routing trees by several methods and epsilon values for each input net.
 The evaluation statistics will be written into several files.
-Each file summarizes the results for a specific range of # pins, a specific method, and various epsilon values.
+Each file summarizes the results for a specific range of # pins and a specific method, under various epsilon values and metrics (e.g., lightness, shallowness, delay, runtime, etc).

 ### Unit Test